-SoCalGas/SDG&E are committed to ensuring that its employees perform their job duties safely and in compliance with all applicable safety laws, rules, regulations, permit requirements, company standards, and the IIPP.
+The Utilities are committed to its employees performing their job duties safely and in compliance with applicable safety laws, rules, regulations, permit requirements, company standards, and the IIPP.
 Providing and documenting employee safety training is an integral part of the company's safety compliance efforts.